pouyaesm/signed-community-detection/README.md

 mdl -h
 ```

-There is a set of tools for pre-processing a graph, see the options using:
+For pre-processing a graph, such as extracting its positive or negative subgraphs, run:

 ```
 preprocess -h